All Episodes

 I've been buying so many books, Jim, that I have to get rid of books.

-There's just I can't put more bookshelves in my house.
+There's just, I can't put more bookshelves in my house.

 I would have to have a shed or something.

-So anyway, I want to um switch over to I don't know how far we'll get, but we can always pick up in another show.
+So anyway, I want to switch over to, I don't know how far we'll get, but we can always pick up in another show this Epstein story, right?

 Yes.

-Now I'll start with the William Holden movie, network.
+Now, I'll start with the William Holden movie, Network.

-Do you did you ever see that?
+Did you ever see that?

-Yeah, I did, sure, I did, yes.
+Sure, I did, yes.

 He says, I have to read you this because this is from the film.

-I copied it all down, and it's so pertinent today.
+I copied it all down and it's so pertinent today.

 And that movie was made in 1976.

-So for people who don't know, it's a movie about a TV station, and um it stars William Holden, Peter Finch, and Faye Dunaway.
+So for people who don't know, it's a movie about a TV station.

-Faye Dunaway is this feminist, you know, like kind of a striding around, bossy female um news programmer.
+Faye Dunaway is this feminist, you know, like kind of a striding around, bossy female news programmer.

 He just tells people he's going to commit suicide on next Tuesday's newscast.

-And then he's made to apologize, and instead of doing so, he just sits in front of the camera and tells the the viewers that life is bullshit, and um the network is floored, and they think, well, is he mentally ill?
+And instead of doing so, he just sits in front of the camera and tells the viewers that life is bullshit.

 What is his problem?

-So then he goes missing, and they keep him on the air because their ratings are just going nuts.
+And they keep him on the air because their ratings are just going nuts.

-I don't have to tell you things are bad.
+He sits down at his console, and this is what he says: I don't have to tell you things are bad.

-Everybody knows things are bad, everybody's out of work or scared of losing their job.
+Everybody's out of work or scared of losing their job.

-The dollar buys a nickel's worth, banks are going bust, shopkeepers keep a gun under the counter, punks are running wild in the street, and there's nobody anywhere that seems to know what to do.
+Punks are running wild in the street, and there's nobody anywhere that seems to know what to do.

 And there's no end to it.